 but emptied himself,

-Being born in the likeness of men
+Having become in the likeness of men

 he humbled himself,

-becoming obedient to the point of death, even death on a cross.
+having become obedient to the point of death, even death on a cross.

 This compelling alternative arrangement shows that the structure presented in most Bibles is not as reliable as one might think.
 Our interpretive starting point should therefore be the Biblical background for pivotal phrases such as form of God, equality with God, emptied himself, and form of a servant.
 We must also consider the contrasts and parallelisms Paul might be making with these phrases, in light of his teaching elsewhere in scripture.